DriveWorks Pro: Specification Flow [send feedback...]

 4. Press Enter or Return to save the new name.

-If you are working with a specification flow that has already been customized, be careful when renaming states because they might be referred to by name in rules in your project, e.g. by using the DWCurrentStateName special variable.
+If you are working with a Specification Flow that has already been customized, be careful when renaming states because they might be referred to by name in rules in your project, e.g. by using the DWCurrentStateName special variable.

 To Delete a State